What Is Vibe Coding? The No-BS Guide for 2026

 The debugging wall

 One developer described it well: after blindly accepting code and checking that tests passed, they had no idea where anything lived or how it connected.
 It felt productive until they needed to change something fundamental, and then they had to spend hours reading through code they'd never actually written.
+The companion practice has its own name now: vibe debugging, which is mostly the same chat loop pointed at fixes instead of features.

 The three-month black box